Generic Triviality of Automorphism Groups of Complete Intersections: Introduction

+\begin{theorem}[= Theorem~\ref{theorem:general-type-hypersurface}] Let \(P\) be a smooth complex projective variety.
+Let \(\omega_P\) be the canonical sheaf on \(P\), and let \(\mathscr{L}\) be a very ample invertible sheaf such that \(\mathscr{L} \otimes \omega_P\) remains very ample.
+Then a general smooth section of \(\mathscr{L}\) has no non-trivial automorphisms. \end{theorem}

-Our proof of Theorem~\ref{theorem:main} is inspired by Katz and Sarnak~\cite[\S 10-11]{Katz-Sarnak:monodromy}.
-They showed that the monodromy group of the universal family of smooth curves or smooth projective hypersurfaces is sufficiently big in a sense.
-As a consequence, it implies that a general member within the family has no automorphisms.
-We refine their method in general settings, and apply it to complete intersections.
+Our proof of Theorem~\ref{theorem:main} and~\ref{theorem:trivial} are inspired by Katz and Sarnak~\cite[\S 10-11]{Katz-Sarnak:monodromy}, who showed that the monodromy group of the universal family of smooth curves or smooth projective hypersurfaces is sufficiently large, which leads to that the automorphism group of a general member in the family is trivial.
+By considering the action of the automorphism group on cohomology, we generalize and refine this technique and apply it to complete intersections.

-Consider a smooth projective family of subvarieties of \(\mathbb{P}^{n}\) parameterized by a smooth \(k\)-variety \(B\).
-The family is represented in the diagram
+Let us consider a family of smooth projective subvarieties in the projective space \(\mathbb{P}^{N}\) parameterized by an irreducible \(k\)-variety \(B\), given by the diagram:

-Let \(\mathcal{L}:=i^*\mathcal{O}_{\mathbb{P}^N}(1)\) be the natural polarization.
-In Section~\ref{sec:criterion}, we demonstrate the following criterion of triviality of linear automorphisms for a general member in the family.
+Let \(\mathcal{L}:=i^*\mathcal{O}_{\mathbb{P}^N}(1)\) denote the natural polarization.
+In Section~\ref{sec:criterion}, we demonstrate the following criterion for the triviality of the linear automorphism group of a general fiber.